 Another interview hints towards another follow-up email after interview that you need to send.

-In the second follow-up email after interview, you will thank the interviewer for their time, but along with that you will also mention the details that struck you or some key takeaways from the interview to highlight your interest and attention to detail attitude.
+In the second follow-up email after interview, you will thank the interviewer for their time, but along with that, you will also mention the details that struck you or some key takeaways from the interview to highlight your interest and attention to detail attitude.

 The length of this email will be slightly longer than the first follow-up email since this interview gave you some food for thought and a platform to express the same.

-How to follow-up on a job interview
+How to Follow Up on a Job Interview

-Following up on a job interview can make people nervous, the possibility of making a mistake in that nervousness is also high.
+Following up on a job interview can make people nervous, and the possibility of making a mistake in that nervousness is also high.

-So, while you tackle with the decision of deciding between following up on the job interview with a call or email, you need to rewind a little bit.
+So, while you tackle the decision of deciding between following up on the job interview with a call or email, you need to rewind a little bit.

 Most of the interviewers or recruiters have a preferred way of communication and they use that from the start.